Info Source - Sources of Federal Government and Employee Information

 The PPSC is not an investigative agency.
 Where required, the PPSC provides prosecution-related advice to investigators for all types of prosecutions and, in particular, for drug, terrorism, criminal organization, proceeds of crime, money laundering, market fraud, and mega cases.

-Institutional Functions, Programs and Activities
+Institutional Programs and Activities

 As an organization, the PPSC engages in the following program activity to achieve its core mandate of providing prosecution services: the Federal Prosecutions Program.
 This program is the result of a merger on April 1, 2019, of two previously separate programs: the Drug, National Security and Northern Prosecutions Program and the Regulatory Offences and Economic Crime Prosecutions Program.